HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Delete

-- Upon delete, the deleted item may still show up in results since WCM has no push functionality after "deleting an item" - we show the deleted item as disabled row until the next time crawler runs.
+- After deletion, the item may still appear in the search results because WCM does not support push functionality for deletions.
+The deleted item will be displayed as a disabled row until the next crawler run updates the index.